Scripting

 4. Scripting with GraphQL Requests

-From Proxyman 2.27.0+, the Scripting Tool can work with GraphQL Request by a specific QueryName.
+From Proxyman 2.27.0+, the Scripting Tool can work with a GraphQL Request by a specific QueryName.
 Please check out the following GraphQL Document.

 The following guide will show you how to write JS code to change the Request domain from Production to Localhost and change the Response Body